-Livestock: The term "livestock" or "animal" shall refer to equine or equidae, cows, calves, yearlings, bulls, oxen, sheep, goats, lambs, kids, hogs, shoats, and pigs.
+Livestock: The term "livestock" shall refer to equine or equidae, cows, calves, yearlings, bulls, oxen, sheep, goats, lambs, kids, hogs, shoats, and pigs; excluding "domesticated animals" (see definitions).

 Living Quarters: Housing providing facilities for sleeping and bathing.

 Lot: A designated parcel, tract, or area of land established by plat, subdivision, or as permitted by law.
 Two or more adjoining lots in identical ownership may be combined to create one lot for purposes of setbacks, distances and areas within or from lot lines.